 Ebola Preparedness Programme

-The Start Network's regional Ebola Preparedness Programme helps governments and communities in Guinea Bissau, Mali, Senegal and the Ivory Coast prevent and prepare for possible outbreaks of Ebola and other infectious diseases.
+The Start Network's regional Ebola Preparedness Programme helped governments and communities in Guinea Bissau, Mali, Senegal and the Ivory Coast prevent and prepare for possible outbreaks of Ebola and other infectious diseases.

-Since March 2014 countries in West Africa have experienced the largest Ebola Virus Disease (EVD) outbreak in history, with multiple countries affected, resulting, to date (and according to the World Health Organisation December 2015 situation report) in over 28,000 cases and 11,000 deaths worldwide.
+Since March 2014 countries in West Africa have experienced the largest Ebola Virus Disease (EVD) outbreak in history, with multiple countries affected, resulting, by December 2015 (and according to the World Health Organisation December 2015 situation report) in over 28,000 cases and 11,000 deaths worldwide.

 There have been many socio-economic, cultural and political impacts of the crisis at the local, national, regional and global levels.
 With a mortality rate of about 1 in 3, Ebola decimated communities, by orphaning children and tearing families apart.
 The outbreak caused significant loss to household incomes, caused food prices to rise significantly, led to unemployment and increased the vulnerability of already vulnerable populations.
 It destroyed lives and livelihoods and tested the national government and international community’s ability to respond to such a pandemic, to the limits.